johnnovak/RML-Amiga/docs/docs/games/s-z.md

 ## Simon the Sorcerer (CD32)

-- Extras compared to the original: full voice acting.
+- CD32 extras: voice acting.

 - Can be played with the mouse.